MicrosoftDocs/mixed-reality/enthusiast-guide/headset-display.md

 ## The content in my headset appears choppy

-The system may not be able to render content to the headset fast enough, resulting in a low framerate.
-This may be due to your system's resources being consumed by other apps or processes, or your application being too demanding for your system.
+Your PC may not be able to render content to the headset fast enough, resulting in a low framerate.
+This may be due to your PC's system resources being consumed by other apps or processes, or your application being too demanding for your PC.
 To fix:

-1. Open Task Manager to make sure that your PC has enough compute resources.
+1. Open Task Manager to make sure that your PC has enough system resources.
 Your memory should have at least 400 MB of free space available, and disk IO should be below 80%.
 Close all unneeded programs to free up your memory and lower background CPU and disk usage.
 2. Reduce detail settings in your application.
 3. Go to **Settings > Mixed Reality > Headset Display** to reduce the amount of detail shown in the Windows Mixed Reality home.
 4. Make sure you have the latest graphics drivers for your hardware.
 See the [graphics driver section](before-you-start.md#make-sure-you-have-a-compatible-graphics-driver).

 ## The environment moves smoothly, but my point of view in the environment keeps shifting or jittering.

-Your headset is having issues tracking your playspace.
+The tracking system is having issues with tracking your playspace.
 To fix:

 1 Make sure the room has enough light.
 2 Set up your room boundary in the Mixed Reality Portal again.